aneterial/aneterial/README.md

 `So, if we are on the developers platform - it's necessary to tell about:`
 ### Stack
-My main language is **PHP**:rocket:.
-But at the same time I'm trying to learn Golang so to become Software Engineer🤓\
+While my main language is **PHP**:rocket:, I am currently learning Golang to expand my skillset as a software engineer🤓\
 Summing up, my basic stack in web is:\
   **PHP** (Symfomy/Laravel) - **MySQL** - **RabbitMQ** - **Redis** - **Docker** - *(future) Go*